 - Focus On Value Over Selling

-Remember you’re writing for both your audience and the search engines, so keeping this in mind as you write is imperative.
-Striking the perfect balance is tricky, but with our guide you should find it easier – even enjoyable!
+Remember you’re creating written content for both your audience and the search engines, so keeping this in mind as you write is imperative.
+Striking the perfect balance is tricky when creating online content, but with this guide you should find it easier – even enjoyable!
 Let’s get into it…

 1 – Write Clickable, Engaging Headlines